 The campaign culminates on Muster Day, three weeks before the election, on Tuesday, October 15, 2024.
-This combines a one-day general strike and a national fast for peace and a one-day general strike, offering all citizens a way to demand Washington immediately pass the Trump-Biden Peace Plan and pledging to vote with the American Union.
+This combines a one-day general strike and a national fast for peace, offering all citizens a way to demand Washington immediately pass the Trump-Biden Peace Plan and pledging to vote with the American Union.
 On October 16, qualified members of the American Union will vote on tiebreaker procedures.
+(Chapter 29)